flashwing-04/showtime-website-project-archive/content/ss22/master/m2_4-fixIT-communication-is-everything/_index.md

 {{</section>}}

 {{<section title="The Team">}}
-Our team consists of seven developers each with an individual set of skills, including but not limited to **game development, virtual reality, web development, user experience** and **design**.
+Our team consists of seven developers, each with an individual set of skills, including but not limited to **game development, virtual reality, web development, user experience** and **design**.
 All team members had prior experience in working with **Unity**.

-During development we had access to three **Oculus Quest** virtual reality headsets, which only one of us had previously worked with.
+During development, we had access to three **Oculus Quest** virtual reality headsets, which only one of us had previously worked with.
 As students of the course _International Media and Computing_ we are interested in modern technologies and aspire to develop user friendly multimodal applications.

 {{</section >}}